...

 Ronda Spain, What to See in Ronda, Spain in One Day

 Ronda, Spain, was not on our radar until we came across a random post on a travel site on Facebook.
-This unique and picturesque mountain town is in the Andalucia region of southern Spain in the Province of Malaga.
-Our concern was what to see in Ronda in one day and whether Ronda was worth visiting.
+This unique and picturesque mountain town is in the Andalucía region of southern Spain, in the Province of Málaga.
+Our concern was what to see in Ronda in one day, and whether Ronda was worth visiting.
 The answer is a resounding YES.
-Seeing these perfectly whitewashed buildings sitting precariously on the edge of a deep river gorge, overlooking seemingly endless sandstone peaks, looked almost surreal.
+Seeing these perfectly whitewashed buildings perched on the edge of a deep river gorge, overlooking seemingly endless sandstone peaks, was almost surreal.
 This massive gorge divides the town into two.
 The spectacular Puente Nuevo bridge, built in the 1700s, is 360 feet above the Guadalevin River and spans the El Tajo gorge.
 It connects the old and new towns, offering breathtaking views of the surrounding valley.

-While the astonishing sight of these massive sandstone cliffs with a city perched on top drew our first attention, we soon discovered their rich and ancient history.
+While the astonishing sight of these massive sandstone cliffs with a city perched atop them drew our initial attention, we soon discovered their rich and ancient history.

-Ronda, Spain, became one of the most famous white towns in the Andalusia region.
+Ronda, Spain, became one of the most famous white towns in Andalusia.
 We already had a few white towns on our itinerary; why not add one more?

 With our plane tickets purchased and hotels reserved, we had limited options, but luck was on our side.
 Ronda was not far off the path we had already laid out.
 It made for a long day, but it was worth every second.
 The scenery is stunning and beyond compare.
 There was an energy and excitement in Ronda that was invigorating.
 The locals were exceptionally kind, warm, and welcoming.
 It was also a blast to photograph.
 Ronda is the complete package!